devoteamgcloud/bq_flex_slots/README.md

 ### Integrate within your code

-You know need to call these two funciton programmatically within your code.
+You know need to call these two function programmatically within your code.
 If you are running a batch of queries using BigQuery python client, you can call the "start_bq_flex_slot" with the following snippet:

 ```